The Caffe Med is Dead. Long Live the Caffe Med!

 I’ve been coming here every day for the last week or so now.
 It’s not quite that I don’t know where else to go, it’s just that there’s no place I’d rather be at the moment.

 And when I say no place I’d rather be, I don’t mean like things are good and things are hunky dory.
-I’ve got 200 dollars to my name, just shot out of the startup scene in Silicon Valley where the venture I helped launch failed, where two weeks ago I was ignominiously let go, and all about my mind’s eye are alarms ringing, alarms of existential angst, dwelling on the failures of the past, frightened by prospects of the future.
+I’ve got 200 dollars to my name.
+Lost my job two weeks ago.
+All about my mind’s eye are alarms ringing, that what-now anxiety, dwelling on the failures of the past, frightened by prospects of the future.

 Julia Vinograd, the poet laureate of the Berkeley streets, limps in with copies of a red book with her face on it called Cannibal Cafe.
 She wears a hat with a tassel on it and a pin that says “Weird & Proud.”
 She approaches the young students at the table next to me.
 “A new book of poetry,” she says, offering the book to them.
 They say no, they are not interested.
 She turns, sees me, and walks over.
 “Yes,” I say.
 “Thank you.”

 “Take a look at it.
 Trade price is $5.”

 She joins the old regulars next to me at the table by the window.
 I give her the $5 and thank her.